AnnaLouise500/milestone-memorygameorca/README.md

 difficulties </li>
 <li>The game needs to take less than 2 minutes to complete</li>
 <li>The game needs to be fun and engaging to encourage customers to complete all levels</li>
-<li>The owners need to be able to capture the number of poeple clicking "begin" vs the number of people clicking "buy your tickets now!"
+<li>The owners need to be able to capture the number of poeple clicking "Begin" vs the number of people clicking "Enter Into Draw"
 to ensure the 85% pass rate is adhered to as they can be audited</li>
 <li>The game needs to scale from mobile to desktop, whilst ensuring on a small mobile device that the memory tiles are still easy to
 click (the neighbouring one doesn't get clicked accidentally instead)</li>